baobeta/social/DOCKER_SETUP.md

 # Docker Setup Guide

-This guide explains how to set up the entire application stack with a single command using Docker Compose.
+Complete guide for running the Social Application with Docker Compose.

 ## Quick Start

-Run everything with one command:
+Run everything with a single command:

 ```bash
 docker compose up